mlynch/mlynch.github.com/_posts/2014-11-02-new-kind-of-startup.markdown

 ### A new future

-In the face of so few choices, the Lab represents something new.
+In the face of so few startup choices, the Lab represents something new.
 It's the joy of creating new products, the self-sufficiency of bootstrapping, the ability to keep great teams together, but the ability to grow and scale and retain upside on things that work.

 I think there is a crucial caveat to the Lab model: you *have* to have an incredible product team.
 A developer/designer duo perhaps, or a team that has worked together before and wants to stick together.
 I don't think it will work with a ragtag team though those often work in the VC startup land.

 This is probably why we see so few Lab startups.
 It turns out that combo is pretty rare.
 I have a hunch it can be engineered but we will have to wait and see.

+For now I'm eagerly watching this new model evolve, because it represents something exciting to me: the ability to rapidly change the world in as many problem spaces as possible, while still being able to find financial success.

+Teams that pull this off will find themselves working on more interesting problems, for less investment in time, and with potentially greater upside for the individuals creating the first versions of the product.